Booted Racket Tail Hummingbird Close Up

 What about some of the world’s finest bird photography?

 The Ecuadorian regions of Mindo, Pichincha, and Amagusa are world-famous for their diverse hummingbird populations, including several endemic species that can be found nowhere else.
-Due to the massive popularity of our Ecuadorian Hummingbirds photography tour, we’re adding a second itinerary for this stunning region, our Mindo and Beyond hummingbird photography tour.

-In this hummingbird photography workshop, you’ll learn specialized techniques for capturing stunning images of hummingbirds as they feast on native flowers.
-In pursuit of rare, colorful species, we’ll journey over mountain passes and across the equator to reach Ecuador’s famous cloud forests.
 Though hummingbirds will be our primary focus, we’ll take advantage of our location to photograph other rare birds like the Cock-of-the-Rock, the colorful Plate-Billed Mountain Toucan, and vibrant Tanagers.

 Over the course of 8 days, we will visit 5 of Ecuador’s finest hummingbird habitats to photograph diverse species and native flowers.
-By the end of the tour, you’ll have created your own exclusive portfolio of exotic hummingbird images.

-Why Ecuador for our Hummingbird Photography Workshop?
+Why Ecuador for our Hummingbird Photo Workshop?

-Ecuador is home to over 135 species of hummingbirds, granting this South American nation more hummingbird photography opportunities than any other nation.
 The people of Ecuador have built a network of hummingbird lodges in the lushest natural areas of the country, complete with dedicated viewing areas for a rainbow of local hummingbird species.

 Check out a list of all the hummingbird species you can find and photograph in Ecuador.